photo: Alisha Referda

 Jo Farb Hernández is Director of the Thompson Art Gallery and Professor in the Department of Art and Art History at San José State University; she also serves as Director of SPACES – Saving and Preserving Arts and Cultural Environments—a nonprofit archives documenting art environments and self-taught arts (www.spacesarchives.org).
-She has worked in the museum field for over forty years, including service as Director of the Monterey Museum of Art and President of the California Association of Museums.
+She has worked in the museum field for over forty-five years, including service as Director of the Monterey Museum of Art and President of the California Association of Museums.
 An award-winning writer, she has authored or co-authored over thirty award-winning books and exhibition catalogues; Forms of Tradition in Contemporary Spain won the prestigious Chicago Folklore Prize in 2006, and A.G.
 Rizzoli: Architect of Magnificent Visions (Harry N. Abrams, 1997) was one of Amazon.com’s “10 Best: Art and Architecture” books that year.
 Hernández regularly publishes articles for a variety of international art journals; she lectures widely at museums and universities internationally; juries national, statewide, and regional exhibitions; and has been a panelist for numerous governmental agencies, private foundations, and nonprofit organizations.